Wang-Lin-boop/GeminiMol/README.md

 Please also refer to our paper for a detailed description of GeminiMol.

+## Highlight

+* By capturing the intricate interplay between molecular structure and conformational space, our training strategy enhances the representational capacity of GeminiMol.
+* GeminiMol was pre-trained on only 37,336 molecular structures, yet it can generalize to zero-shot and QSAR tasks involving millions of molecules.
+* GeminiMol exhibits the capability to identify pairs of molecules with similar 3D active conformation, even in scenarios where their 2D structures exhibit significant differences.

 ## Motivation

 The **molecular representation model** is an emerging artificial intelligence technology for extracting features of small molecules.
 It has been **widely applied in drug discovery scenarios**, such as **virtual screening**, Quantitative Structure-Activity Relationship (**QSAR**) analysis, and **ADMET propteries prediction**.